Taliban sweep across Afghanistan's south, take 3 more cities

 Earlier Thursday, the militants raised their white flags imprinted with an Islamic proclamation of faith over the city of Ghazni, which sits on a crucial north-south highway just 130 kilometers (80 miles) southwest of Kabul.

-With the Afghan air power limited and in disarray, aviation tracking data suggested U.S. Air Force B-52 bombers, F-15 fighter jets, drones and other aircraft were involved in the fighting across the country, according to Australia-based security firm The Cavell Group.
+The U.N. agency for humanitarian affairs warned that civilians in southern Afghanistan faced cut-off highways and mobile phone outages.
+It described aid groups as being unable to determine how many people had fled as intense fighting and airstrikes continued there.

+On Thursday, Nasima Niazi, a lawmaker from Helmand, criticized airstrikes targeting the area, saying civilians likely had been wounded and killed.
 U.S. Central Command has acknowledged carrying out several airstrikes in recent days, without providing details or commenting on the concerns over civilian casualties.

-A United Nations agency warned that civilians in southern Afghanistan faced cut-off highways and mobile phone outages.
-It described aid groups as being unable to determine how many people had fled as intense fighting and airstrikes continued there.

-In Kabul and surrounding central provinces that remain under government control, the U.N.’s Office for the Coordination of Humanitarian Affairs said “the security situation remained unstable and unpredictable with elevated conflict and violence.”

 Pakistan meanwhile opened its Chaman border crossing for people who had been stranded in recent weeks.
 Juma Khan, the Pakistan border town's deputy commissioner, said the crossing was reopened following talks with the Taliban.